 1. Tuck in vegetables wherever you can.

 The easiest way to make comfort food a bit lighter?
 Add vegetables!
 Skip the ground meat in your lasagna and replace it with a colorful mix of spinach, peppers, eggplant, zucchini, and mushrooms.
 Or get a bit more subtle about it: a creamy cheese sauce made with more cauliflower than cheese is incredibly satisfying — and you might not even be able to spot (or taste) the difference.

 2. Treat those vegetables like meat.

 Adding more veggies is easy, right?
-Getting those veggies to taste amazing is what's often the challenge, however.
-Pay a little more attention when seasoning them and the results can change the way your family views them.
+But getting those veggies to taste amazing is often the bigger challenge.
+Pay a little more attention when seasoning them and the results can change the way you or your family views them.

 Take slices of meaty portobello mushrooms and poblano peppers and quickly marinate them in a tangy mix of lime juice, olive oil, and spices, just like you would chicken or steak.
 Roast them at high heat so all the marinade's flavor soaks in and they get tender and caramelized.
 Suddenly you have a filling for tacos that's as satisfying — and as flavorful — as meat.